VidhiVadher/techvidhi.in/index.md

 ## 🙋‍♀️ About Me

 Hi folks!!
-I'm Vidhi,
+I'm Vidhi,<br>

-after spending over 4 years in the embedded systems domain — navigating datasheets, probing signals, decoding protocols, and wrestling with stubborn bugs — I’ve come to realize something:
+After spending over 4 years in the embedded systems domain — navigating datasheets, probing signals, decoding protocols, and wrestling with stubborn bugs — I’ve come to realize something:

 > **The real growth doesn’t just come from solving problems... it comes from sharing what made us curious enough to solve them.**